Madison Beer: 2019–2023: Life Support and Silence Between Songs

 Life Support was released on February 26, 2021, which Beer co-wrote entirely and co-produced most of the record as well.
 The album received generally favorable critic reviews with Dani Blum of Pitchfork calling it "ambitious yet shallow, seemingly intent on proving its own seriousness".
 NME's Hannah Mylrea was more favorable and gave it 4/5 stars.
-Riff Magazine's Mike DeWald gave the album a 8/10, saying "It may have been years in the making, but Madison Beer's first album is worth the wait for pop fans."
+Riff Magazine's Mike DeWald gave the album an 8/10, saying "It may have been years in the making, but Madison Beer's first album is worth the wait for pop fans."
 The album debuted at number sixty-five on the US Billboard 200, and also peaked in the top thirty on both the Canadian Albums and OCC UK Albums charts.
 That same month, Beer confirmed in a podcast interview with The Zach Sang Show that she had already started working on the follow-up to Life Support, saying "We have seven songs on the second album already, and we had four days of a writing camp."
 In May 2021, she announced a North American tour, titled The Life Support Tour, in support of her album, however, the following month she extended it to a European leg.
 Maggie Lindemann and musician Audriix served as the opening acts for the North American leg while Leah Kate served as the European leg opener.
 The tour began in late October that year in Toronto, Canada and ended in late November in Los Angeles with the European leg picking up towards the end of March 2022 in Madrid, Spain and concluding by late April in Oslo, Norway.

-Beer revealed to Manchester Evening News that her upcoming second studio album was "coming together really nicely" and she was working on songs for it.
-She released the song "Reckless" on June 3, 2021, intended as the lead single of her upcoming sophomore studio album.
+In June 2021, Beer released the song "Reckless", set to be the lead single of her then-upcoming second studio album.
 The song was met with critical acclaim for its lyrical content and vulnerability, and peaked in the top forty on the Billboard US Mainstream Top 40.
 Later that month, Beer co-founded Know Beauty, a DNA personalization–based skincare brand, with Vanessa Hudgens.
-In August, she launched a 90s–inspired clothing collection in collaboration with British e-commerce fashion retailer Bohoo.
-On November 4, 2021, Beer released her first soundtrack song, "Room For You", as part of the film Clifford the Big Red Dog's soundtrack album, which was released later that month.
+In August, she launched a 90s–inspired clothing collection in collaboration with British e-commerce fashion retailer Boohoo.
+On November 4, 2021, Beer released her first soundtrack song, "Room for You", as part of the film Clifford the Big Red Dog's soundtrack album, which was released later that month.
 In July 2022, Beer appeared in a cameo alongside various internet personalities in the music video for "Dolls", the title track and third single from singer and social media personality Bella Poarch's debut extended play of the same name.
-On July 22, 2022, Beer released the soundtrack song, "I Have Never Felt More Alive", for Lionsgate's Jeffrey Dean Morgan and Virginia Gardnerstarrer film Fall.
+On July 22, 2022, Beer released the song, "I Have Never Felt More Alive" which featured in the film Fall.